Here’s the truth:

 You get what you pay for.

-If the company is charging you as little as $300 a month, you can be confident they cut corners to achieve the results you’re after.
+If the company is charging you as little as $300 a month and promise you the world (high search traffic, guaranteed Google rankings, etc), you can be confident they cut corners to achieve the results you’re after.

 Quality SEO takes a significant amount of time and effort.
 It has a lot of moving parts and requires a number of different skill sets.